Bike Frames: Understanding the Implicit Portrayal of Cyclists in the News: INTRODUCTION

-\section{Introduction}
+\section{INTRODUCTION}

 Bicycling is a means of transportation and exercise that can reduce greenhouse gas emissions and improve public health.
-For instance, increasing pedestrian and bicycling trips, with a corresponding decrease in automobile trip lengths, by as little as one to three miles on average, can significantly affect both emissions and fuel consumption~\cite{gotschi2008active}.
+For instance, increasing pedestrian and bicycling trips, with a corresponding average decrease in automobile trip lengths by as little as one to three miles, can significantly affect emissions and fuel consumption~\cite{gotschi2008active}.
 Moreover, bicycling could reduce CO2 by six to fourteen million tons and reduce fuel consumption by 700 million to 1.6 billion gallons~\cite{gotschi2008active}.
 Bicycling can also provide health benefits such as reducing cardiovascular risk factors, the likelihood of coronary heart disease, general morbidity, mortality risk, cancer risk, and obesity~\cite{oja2011health}.
-Unfortunately, people's perception of cycling---which can be influenced by how the news and social media portray cyclists---might impact both the number of cyclists and investment in cycling infrastructure by the community~\cite{daley2011perspectives}.
-Hence, in this paper, we introduce a new dataset ``Bike Frames'', novel methods, and a case study that extracts explicit and implicit information from headlines about how bicyclists---and motorcyclists as a comparison group---are portrayed.
+Unfortunately, the public's perception of cycling---which can be influenced by how the news and social media portray cyclists---might impact both the number of cyclists and investment in cycling infrastructure by the community~\cite{berke2019bike}.
+Individual reactions to the news, illustrating a broader interplay of personal values and actions, often guide their decisions and behaviors~\cite{chen2014understanding}.
+Hence, in this paper, we develop a method to analyze people's perception of cyclists and the language used in portraying cyclists in news headlines by introducing a new dataset ``Bike Frames'' and applying novel methods trained on this dataset to conduct a case study.
+This case study delves into extracting explicit and implicit information from headlines about how bicyclists---and motorcyclists as a comparison group---are portrayed.